ariccio/altWinDirStat/README.md

 altWinDirStat
 =============

 An unofficial modification of WinDirStat.
+Tremendous performance improvements.

-This repository is currently an ugly, hacky, bundle of crap.
-It's more scratch/hack space than actual production code.
+This repository is used to be an ugly, hacky, bundle of crap - but now it's just a bundle of crap.

-It's kind of embarrasing.
-Be Nice! :)